Skjerjavatnet

-Skjerjavatnet is a lake on the border of the municipalities of Vaksdal and Modalen in Vestland county, Norway.
-The 7.37 km2 lake sits at an elevation of 964 m above sea level, in the mountains between the Modalen and Eksingedalen valleys.
+Skjerjavatnet is a lake and reservoir in the Nordhordland area of Vestland county, Norway.
+It is located on the border of Vaksdal Municipality and Modalen Municipality.
+The 7.37 km2 lake sits at an elevation of 964 m above sea level, in the mountains between the Modalen valley and Eksingedalen valley.
 The southwest and northeast ends of the lake are both dammed up so that the lake can be regulated for hydroelectric power.